• 35% off all accounts

 Liquidity

-Liquidity is where orders are likely sitting.
-Old highs often hold buy stops.
-Old lows often hold sell stops.
-Equal highs and equal lows are especially important because they are obvious to many traders.
+Old highs hold buy stops, old lows hold sell stops.
+Equal highs and equal lows are the most obvious targets.

 Market Structure

-Market structure tells you whether price is making higher highs and higher lows, lower highs and lower lows, or moving sideways.
-SMC traders usually wait for a break of structure or market structure shift before trusting a new direction.
+SMC watches higher highs and higher lows (bullish), lower highs and lower lows (bearish), or sideways rotation, and usually waits for a break of structure before trusting a new direction.

 Order Blocks

-An order block is the candle or small consolidation area before an impulsive move.
-It can become an entry zone when price returns.
-The best order blocks cause displacement and break structure.
+The candle or small consolidation before an impulsive move.
+It can become an entry zone when price returns and reacts.

 Fair Value Gaps

-A fair value gap is an imbalance left by a fast move.
-Price may return to the gap before continuing.
-SMC traders often combine fair value gaps with order blocks and liquidity sweeps.
+An imbalance left by a fast move.
+Price may return to fill the gap before continuing.

 Premium and Discount